Máximo Kirchner

 Máximo Carlos Kirchner (born 16 February 1977) is an Argentine politician who has served as a National Deputy since 2015.
-He is the son of two former presidents of Argentina, Néstor Kirchner and Cristina Fernández de Kirchner, the latter of which is currently service as the vice president of Argentina.
+He is the son of two former presidents of Argentina, Néstor Kirchner and Cristina Fernández de Kirchner.
 A member of the Justicialist Party, he is the co-founder of La Cámpora, a political youth organisation which supported the presidencies of his parents.

 Since 2019, he has served as president of the Frente de Todos parliamentary bloc in the Chamber of Deputies.
 In 2021, he was elected president of the Buenos Aires Province Justicialist Party.

 Early life

 Máximo Kirchner was born in La Plata.
 He attended the República de Guatemala high school in Río Gallegos, Santa Cruz Province, where his father worked as governor.
 Later, in Buenos Aires, he studied law and journalism but did not finish either course.

 Political career

 In 2006, alongside other emerging political leaders such as Andrés Larroque, Eduardo de Pedro, Juan Cabandié and Mariano Recalde, Kirchner founded La Cámpora, a youth political organisation formed to group young supporters of his father's government.
 The organisation's leadership eventually passed to Larroque, who has since December 2006 acted as its secretary general.